fernando-mc/fernandomc.com/content/posts/zz_old_draft_travis-ci-npm-package.md

 The first thing you'll need to do is visit the [Travis CI](https://travis-ci.org) website and connect whatever GitHub account has the repo of the package you're working with.

 After you connect your GitHub account you will also need to enable Travis to make builds from the specific repository you're trying to setup.

 PICTURE OF THE REPO ON/OFF Button slider and MULTIPLE REPOS

-After you tell Travis to pay attention to your repo by flipping this on Travis will probably tell you you're still missing something
+After you tell Travis to pay attention to your repo by flipping this on you'll still be missing something:

-SCREENSHOT MISSING TRAVISYML
+MISSINGTRAVISYAML

 You'll need to create your own `.travis.ylm` configuration file in order to tell Travis what to do with your repo when it sees that changes have been made.
-Here's what my configuration file looks like for serverless finch.
+Here's approximately what my configuration file looks like for serverless finch.

 ```
 language: node_js